vesoft-inc/nebula/docs/nebula-design-concepts.md

 ### Query Engine & Query Language (nGQL)

-The binary of the query engine is nebula-graphd.
+The binary of the query engine is **nebula-graphd**.
 Each nebula-graphd instance is stateless and never talks to other nebula-graphd. nebula-graphd only talks to the storage service and the meta service.
 That makes it trivial to expand or shrink the query engine cluster.

 The query engine accepts the message from the client and generates the execution plan after the lexical parsing (Lexer), semantic analysis (Parser) and the query optimization.
 Then the execution plan will be passed to the execution engine.
 The query execution engine takes the query plans and interacts with meta server and the storage engine to retrieve the schema and data.